t-tests for a single sample (Lab 5)

 Under Hypothesis, put our guess at the population mean (\(\mu=14\)) into the “Test Value” box.

 You should see the same Statistic (that’s the t-value) and df as you found!
-The t might be rounded slightly differently, though.
+The t might be rounded slightly differently than you found, though.
 What you’ll also see is an exact p-value.
-If you got something different than the t-value Jamovi gives you, talk to me or a classmate.
+If you got something different than the t-value Jamovi gives you, discuss and ask for help if needed.
+Your p-value should also match the one the app gave you if you used that.

 Great!
 You now know how to run a one-sample t-test in Jamovi.

-Decide what test you’re doing, then follow the five steps of null hypothesis significance testing (NHST) to find your answer.
-As answer #12, write up your results (like above) to tell me whether our sample has a different number of times they’ve had covid compared to that supposed population mean.
-You don’t need to share your steps; just give me the conclusion.
+1. Decide what test you’re doing, then follow the five steps of null hypothesis significance testing (NHST) to find your answer.
+As answer #11, write up your results (like above) to tell me whether our sample has a different number of times they’ve had covid compared to that supposed population mean.
+You don’t need to share your steps; just give me the conclusion, written like I showed you above.
 (If you’re not sure, you can show your work.)
 Use Jamovi—or do it by hand—it’s up to you.

 Reuse